 - Do not pipette by mouth. - Do not eat, drink, or smoke in designated work areas. - Wear laboratory gloves, laboratory coats, and eye protection when handling samples and reagents.
-Gloves must be changed between handling samples and cobas® Babesia kits and cobas omni reagents to prevent contamination.
+Gloves must be changed between handling samples and cobas[®] Babesia kits and cobas[®] omni reagents to prevent contamination.
 Avoid contaminating gloves when handling samples and controls.
-Change gloves if contaminated by sample, control, or reagents. - Wash hands thoroughly after handling samples and kit reagents, and after removing the gloves. - Thoroughly clean and disinfect all laboratory work surfaces with a freshly prepared solution of 0.5% sodium hypochlorite in distilled or deionized water (dilute household bleach 1:10).
-Follow by wiping the surface with 70% ethanol. - If spills occur on the cobas® 6800/8800 instruments, follow the instructions in the cobas® 6800/8800 Systems User Assistance and/or User Guide to properly clean and decontaminate the surface of instrument(s).
+Change gloves if contaminated by sample, control, or reagents. - Wash hands thoroughly after handling samples and kit reagents, and after removing the gloves. - Thoroughly clean and disinfect all laboratory work surfaces with a freshly prepared solution of 0.6% sodium hypochlorite in distilled or deionized water.
+Follow by wiping the surface with 70% ethanol. - If spills occur on the cobas[®] 6800/8800 instruments, follow the instructions in the cobas[®] 6800/8800 Systems User Assistance to properly clean and decontaminate the surface of instrument(s).

-Sample collection, transport and storage
+Sample collection, transport, storage and pooling

 Note: Handle all samples and controls as if they are capable of transmitting infectious agents.
 Store all donor samples at specified temperatures.
 Sample stability is affected by elevated temperatures.
 Centrifuge samples at 1000 rcf (relative centrifugal force) for 2 minutes.